Pamela L. Caughie

 Pamela L. Caughie is a professor and graduate program director in the English Department at Loyola University of Chicago.
-She served as president of the Modernist Studies Association from 2009-2010.
+She served as president of Modernist Studies Association from 2009 to 2010.
 Caughie received her PhD from the University of Virginia in 1987.
 She is also a highly acclaimed Virginia Woolf scholar, and in 2010 was granted a National Endowment for the Humanities grant of $175,000 to continue her work on an electronic edition of Woolf's To the Lighthouse.
 Through Loyola University of Chicago's digital humanities center Caughie has worked on a digital archive for Lili Elbe, a well-known figure in transgender history.
 The website was launched in July 2019.

 Teaching interests

 Caughie's teaching interests include modern British and American literature, African-American literature and theory, modernism, postmodernism, feminist theory, women's studies and pedagogy.